NHL on NBC: Innovations

 Some of the innovations that NBC brought for its NHL telecasts included putting a star clock underneath the scoreboard at the top of the screen.
 During each game, NBC took one player from each team and clocks how long that player is out on the ice each time he comes out for a shift.
-In addition, goalies like Vegas’ Marc-André Fleury may have worn cameras inside their masks, much like Fox asked catchers to do for its Major League Baseball game broadcasts.
+In addition, goalies like Vegas' Marc-Andre Fleury may have worn cameras inside their masks, much like Fox asked catchers to do for its Major League Baseball game broadcasts.

-NBC also put one of their game color commentators (e.g. Pierre McGuire or Brian Boucher) in-between the two teams' benches, for what it called "Inside the Glass" reporting, which was later emulated by sister network NBC Sports Regional Networks, and TSN.
-This was contrary to traditional broadcasts, such as Hockey Night in Canada, which continued to have the play-by-play and color commentator in the broadcast booth, with the rinkside reporter that provided no analysis during the game.
-In addition to providing color commentary, this allowed the "Inside the Glass" reporter to observe and report on the benches, interviewing the coaches periodically, and providing the HONDA Starting Goalies before the game began.
+NBC was the first broadcaster to put one of their game color commentators (e.g. Pierre McGuire, Brian Boucher, or Darren Pang) in-between the two teams' benches, for what NBC called "Inside the Glass" reporting.
+In addition to providing color commentary, this allowed the "Inside the Glass" reporter to observe and report on the benches, as well was interviewing the coaches periodically.
+This was contrary to traditional broadcasts, with the play-by-play and color commentator(s) all in the broadcast booth, and the rinkside reporter providing no analysis during the game.
+Other national and regional broadcasters eventually followed suit for selected telecasts (not every NHL arena has enough room for multiple reporters between the benches), although they would use generic terms such as "ice level" or "between-the-benches" reporter instead of NBC's "Inside the Glass" definition.

 2010s

-NBC renewed its rights to the NHL for the 2010-11 season.
+NBC renewed its rights to the NHL for the 2010–11 season.
 The network broadcast schedule continued to include the Winter Classic, Sunday-afternoon games at 12:30 p.m.
-Eastern Time, six weekends of playoff action, and broadcasts of all but two games of the Stanley Cup Finals (which would be aired on NBCSN, NBC cable sports channel).
+Eastern Time, six weekends of playoff action, and broadcasts of all but two games of the Stanley Cup Finals (which aired on NBCSN, NBC cable sports channel).

 On February 20, 2011, NBC introduced Hockey Day in America – patterned after the CBC's Hockey Day in Canada, it featured eight of the most popular American teams in regional games: the Washington Capitals at the Buffalo Sabres, the Philadelphia Flyers at the New York Rangers, and the Detroit Red Wings at the Minnesota Wild, followed by the Pittsburgh Penguins at the Chicago Blackhawks for the national nightcap.
-The Flyers-Rangers game was aired in the majority of the country, while the Sabres-Capitals game was only seen in the Buffalo and Washington, D.C. markets; as was the Red Wings-Wild game in their respective markets.
-The tripleheader would be completed with the 2011 Heritage Classic, for which viewers were redirected to Versus.
+The Flyers-Rangers game was aired in the majority of the country, while the Sabres-Capitals game was only seen in the Buffalo and Washington, D.C., markets; as was the Red Wings-Wild game in their respective markets.
+The tripleheader was completed with the 2011 Heritage Classic, for which viewers were redirected to Versus.